vercel/next.js/docs/api-reference/next.config.js/rewrites.md

 }
 ```

-Rewrites are not applied to client-side routing.
+Rewrites are not applied to client-side routing, unless [Middleware](/docs/advanced-features/middleware) is present.

 `rewrites` is an async function that expects to return either an array or an object of arrays (see below) holding objects with `source` and `destination` properties: